Work as a writer on a design team

 Founder of the UX Writers Collective

-Team lead for Amazon customer service UX writing and conversational interface designers.
+Co-founder and current head of conversational design at ServiceNow.
+Former team lead for Amazon customer service UX writing and conversational interface designers.
 Former principal content designer for Intuit TurboTax.
-UX writing pioneer.

-CEO of the UX Writers Collective.
-Former lead digital copywriter at MYOB, Australia’s largest accounting software company.
+Co-founder and former lead digital copywriter at MYOB, Australia’s largest accounting software company.
 Content strategist with clients including KPMG, Dropbox, Data Republic and more.
+Host of the Writers of Silicon Valley podcast.

 CEO, UX Writers Collective

-Author of the UX Writing Jobs newsletter, and a full-time instructional design leader at WhiteHat.org.
+Co-founder, author of the UX Writing Jobs newsletter, and current Head of Learning Products at Multiverse.

 Jeneba was most recently a Senior Product Content Strategist for AvidXchange.